10 Most Underrated Guitar Brands

 I played an during my short-lived and ill-advised time in an acoustic duo.
 I loved it.
 It was comfortable to play, sounded really good, and it was very easy to manage as far as feedback and tone shaping.
 Ovation Celebrity Elite

 If I am going to play at home, unplugged, I will probably stick to my Martin.
 But if I have to stand there for an hour or more and play with a group I would certainly consider an Ovation over a larger all-wood guitar.

 Quick, think of a classic Washburn electric guitar that doesn’t include the name Nuno.
 If you are struggling to come up with one you aren’t alone.
 I can think of a bunch but that’s only because I spend so much time reading and writing about guitars, but I’m still pretty floored when I check out their website.
 Washburn makes great stuff, but for whatever reason they tend to fly under the radar.

 That wasn’t always true.
 Not that long ago Washburn was building Dime signature guitars, and models based on guitars played by Paul Stanley of KISS, Scott Ian of Anthrax and Dan Donegan of Disturbed.
 Going back even further, Washburn was a pretty big name in the ‘80s.

 Washburn still makes great guitars for rock and metal in the Parallaxe and Sonamaster Series, but that’s not where I think they are underrated.
-Maybe because of Washburn’s association with metal over the years people tend to overlook some of the really classy instruments they have in the catalogue.
+Maybe because of Washburn’s association with metal over the years people tend to overlook some of the really classy instruments they have in the catalog.

-Check out the J600, in my opinion one of the top affordable jazz guitars out there, and some of the other hollow-body guitars in the J and HB Series.
+Check out the J600, in my opinion, one of the top affordable jazz guitars out there, and some of the other hollow-body guitars in the J and HB Series.
 Their acoustic guitars always seem to be overlooked as well, and they make everything from classical guitars, to beginner guitars to quality instruments for the pros.

 The Washburn J600K